abbreviatedman/react-unit-02-props-and-state/2e-state-and-props-assignment/readme.md

 1. Open the terminal to the `exercise` directory--the simplest way to do so is to right-click on the `exercise` folder in VS Code and select "Open in Integrated Terminal".

-2. In the terminal, type `npm create vite firehouse-app`.
-Here we are naming our project firehouse-app.
+2. In the terminal, type `npm create vite .` and hit enter/return.
+The `.` is important--this will create a new Vite project in the current directory.

+3. It will warn you that there are files here currently.
+Use the arrow keys and Enter/Return to select "Ignore files and continue".
+This allows us to keep our readme and any data/assets files we have in our new project folder.

-3. Choose React and then JavaScript from the menus, using arrow keys and Enter/Return.
+4. Choose React and then JavaScript from the following menus, using arrow keys and Enter/Return.

-4. Now you want to either:

-- change directory to the new project folder by typing `cd firehouse-app` in the terminal
-- or, **preferably**, open the project folder in VS Code by choosing File > Open Folder from the menus and selecting the firehouse-app folder, then open the terminal with Terminal > New Terminal from the menus (or Ctrl+`).

 5. Install dependencies by entering `npm install` in the terminal.